amdp/cooperacynuxt/LearningDocs.md

 but with the user.

-Then you should run the long list of commands you find in the file dumbdatabase in the
+Then you should run the long list of commands you find in the file dumbdatabase.sql in the
-/etc or root folder of the repo: just copy ALL the text and then paste it using the sql commands in any database/sql editor/online tool like workbench, only after you connected to your newly created database.
+/etc folder of the repo: open it or just copy ALL the text and then paste it in the sql command box in any database/sql editor/online tool like workbench, only after you connected to your newly created database.
 This will give you some dumb data